google/backup-dr-custom-roles/README.md

 ## Deleting Custom Roles

 If you delete a custom role then it does not automatically disappear and the Role Name cannot be reused for 30 days.
-This means if you delete one of the custom roles and then run the script to reinstall it within that 30 day period, the install will fail because the role exists, but cannot be updated.   you will see an error like this:
+This means if you delete one of the custom roles and then run the script to reinstall it within that 30 day period, the install will fail because the role exists, but cannot be updated.
+You will see an error like this:
 ```
-You can't update a role (projects/avwvideolab/roles/BackupDRGCEInstanceBackup) which is in a deleted state.
+You can't update a role (projects/projectname/roles/BackupDRGCEInstanceBackup) which is in a deleted state.
 ```
-At this point either find the role in the IAM panel and un-delete it, or wait till the 30 day period is over.
+At this point either find the deleted custom role in the IAM panel and un-delete it, or wait till the 30 day period is over.

 More details can be found here: